edplato/trufflehog-actions-scan/README.md

 - rules: Uses custom [regexes.json](regexes/regexes.json)
   - Note: this is similar to the default `trufflehog` version, however this `regexes.json` will catch some additional API keys including any key Encapsulation Boundary that ends in ` PRIVATE KEY-----` or ` PRIVATE KEY BLOCK-----`.

+To scan since the commit SHA before the trigger that initiated the action, use the boolean `sinceBefore`.

 Edit your corresponding actions `yml` file or create a new one.

 ### Basic